-- 85% of luxury brands sales comes from customers registered in their database.
-Big data analytics enables luxury brands to identify and connect with their affluent consumers, understand their lifestyle and purchase behaviours, and build long-term engagement.
+- 85% of luxury brands’ sales come from customers registered in their database.
+Big data analytics enables luxury brands to identify and connect with their affluent consumers, understand their lifestyle and purchase behaviors, and build long-term engagement.

 - Big data insights open the door to new markets.
-By segmenting high-net-worth consumers based on their purchase behaviours, luxury brands can identify new opportunities to connect and engage with their customers.
+By segmenting high-net-worth consumers based on their purchase behaviors, luxury brands can identify new opportunities to connect and engage with their customers.

 - Security is paramount when storing and maintaining private valuable customer information.
 Luxury brands need to perform thorough and regular security audits with strict access policies to prevent data loss or data corruption.

-- Data analysts with the required skills to manage and analyse big data are in high demand.
-Luxury brands are competing with tech companies to attract and retain the best talents.
+- Data analysts with the required skills to manage and analyze big data are in high demand.
+Luxury brands compete with tech companies to attract and retain the best talents.